smokeballdev/api-docs/docs/documentation/2-Authentication.md

 ### Want to become an API/Integration Partner?
 If you've developed a software solution for the Legal Industry, an opportunity may exist to work with Smokeball to help our clients 'Run Their Best Firm'.

-To start your integration journey with Smokeball, please follow the link to and complete the registration of interest form, and a member from our Partnerships or Product Teams will be in touch.
+To start your integration journey with Smokeball, please follow the link to complete the registration of interest form, and a member from our Partnerships or Product Teams will be in touch.

 [Submit an Integration Partnership Enquiry](https://smokeball.atlassian.net/servicedesk/customer/portal/3/create/13)